PavanRangani/docs/docs/prd/search/requirement.md

 - In search result, focus will be always on first result
 - User can move focus up and down using up and down arrow.
   - When focus is at last result and user press down arrow, focus will be moved to first result.
 Same way when focus is at first result and user press up arrow, focus will be moved to last result.
-- On Enter, focused result will be opened
+- On click of Enter key from Keyboard, focused item will be opened

-- On Escape, close the search dropdown
+- On Escape, close the search dropdown if its open